smcalilly/writer/README.md

 You can search with grep:
 ```
-    writer.sh -g okra        # views all the files in /$WRITER_DIR with the word 'okra'
+writer -g okra        # views all the files in /$WRITER_DIR with the word 'okra'
 ```

-## Use with git
-I wanted version control for my writing, and git also lets me backup my writing and write on other devices, so this is the perfect setup to use git with my writing.
-You can either initialize it at the `writer`'s root directory or have an individual per directory/project.

-## Uninstall
+## uninstall
 ```
 cd $WRITER_DIR/.src
 make uninstall